Gamedev-Projects-2025/mindThePizza/README.md

 Thanks google images for providing most of the sprites and assets on the game!

 Thanks Inshot for helping edit the game trailer!

+Thanks TTSMaker for the text-to-speech voice lines!

+Thanks random uploaders on youtube for the sfx!

+Thanks Screenhog for the background music!

 Thank god!